uia4j/uia-dao/README.md

     }
     ```

-3. Load definition of DTO classes into the factory.
+3. Creat a fatory and load definition of DTO classes.

     ```java
     DaoFactory factory = new DaoFactory();
     factory.load("a.b.c");
     ```

-4. CRUD on a table
+4. Run __CRUD__ on a table

     ```java
     TableDao<JobDetail> dao = new TableDao(conn, factory.forTable(JobDetail.class));